 Patient selection:

-In substudy 1, we defined four groups of subjects based on outcome: 1) a historical cohort of 179 patients diagnosed with CTEPH at Intermountain Medical Center (IMC) from January 1993 to March 2022 who had a computed tomography pulmonary angiogram (CTPA) available for analysis (“CTEPH group”), 2) 333 consecutive individuals diagnosed with acute PE by CTPA during an emergency department (ED) visit at one of two Intermountain Health hospitals (IMC and LDS Hospital) between 1/1/2009-12/31/2010 (“All PE” group), 3) 326 consecutive patients who were hospitalized at IMC between 4/1/2014 and 4/1/2016 with acute PE, and in whom no provoking factor for acute PE could be identified on retrospective chart review (“unprovoked PE” group), and 4) 839 consecutive patients with no lifetime history of VTE (defined by a negative index CTPA and no historical diagnosis code for DVT or PE) who underwent CTPA in the ED at IMC or LDS Hospital between 1/1/2009 and 12/31/2010 and in whom the CTPA was read as negative for PE (“no PE” group).
-We included the “unprovoked PE” group because PE that is not associated with a provoking risk factor is specifically associated with CTEPH (11).
+In substudy 1, we defined four groups of subjects based on outcome: 1) a historical cohort of 179 patients diagnosed with CTEPH at Intermountain Medical Center (IMC) from January 1993 to March 2022 who had a computed tomography pulmonary angiogram (CTPA) available for analysis (“CTEPH group”), 2) 333 consecutive individuals diagnosed with acute PE by CTPA during an emergency department (ED) visit at one of two Intermountain Health hospitals (IMC and LDS Hospital) between 1/1/2009-12/31/2010 (“All-PE” group), 3) 326 consecutive patients who were hospitalized at IMC between 4/1/2014 and 4/1/2016 with acute PE, and in whom no provoking factor for acute PE could be identified on retrospective chart review (“Unprovoked-PE” group), and 4) 839 consecutive patients with no lifetime history of VTE (defined by a negative index CTPA and no historical diagnosis code for DVT or PE) who underwent CTPA in the ED at IMC or LDS Hospital between 1/1/2009 and 12/31/2010 and in whom the CTPA was read as negative for PE (“No-PE” group).
+We included the “Unprovoked-PE” group because PE that is not associated with a provoking risk factor is specifically associated with CTEPH (11).

 In substudy 2, we defined two groups of subjects who were diagnosed with acute PE (based on ICD code) and had an associated inpatient hospitalization at IMC based on whether or not they had a history of splenectomy preceding the PE diagnosis.
 The splenectomy group was identified via an enterprise data warehouse (EDW) search of patients with a diagnosis code for acute PE and the occurrence of the term “splenectomy” (identified by natural language processing) in their chart prior to first use of the PE ICD code, from the years 2003-2021.
 This search yielded 134 patients.
 Among these, we excluded those in whom CTPA images were not available (n=73), since we were unable to objectively confirm splenectomy status and PE diagnosis in these cases.
 We also excluded 11 patients who were diagnosed with PE on an outpatient basis, leaving 40 subjects with a PE diagnosis linked to an inpatient admission in the context of a prior history of splenectomy.